-Capitalizing on these trends, Android 6.0(API Level 23) incorporates a framework for fingerprint authentication on terminals, which allows apps to make use of fingerprint authentication features to identify individuals.
-In what follows we discuss some security precautions to keep in mind when using fingerprint authentication.
+Capitalizing on these trends, Android 6.0(API Level 23) incorporates a framework for fingerprint authentication on terminals, which allows apps to make use of fingerprint authentication features(Fingerprint-Manager) to identify individuals.
+Also, in Android 9.0 (API level 28), a BiometricPrompt API was added for providing comprehensive support for face recognition, iris recognition, and other biometric recognition functions beyond just simply fingerprint authentication.
+Also, the authentication UI that previously had to be provided separately by the app is no longer needed, and a standard authentication dialog box is automatically used instead.
+Together with this change, the previous fingerprint authentication function (FingerprintManager) was deprecated.
+In what follows we discuss some security precautions to keep in mind when using BiometricPrompt authentication.

-In fingerprint authentication functions, there are two major use cases: when a key linked to the user's authentication information is used and when simply performing user authentication only.
-Based on the application of this fingerprint authentication, select the sample code based on Fig. 5.7.1.
+In biometric authentication functions, there are two major use cases: when a key linked to the user's authentication information is used and when simply performing user authentication only.
+Based on the application of this biometric authentication, select the sample code based on Fig. 5.7.1.

-Fig. 5.7.1: Selection flowchart for sample code using fingerprint authentication
+Fig. 5.7.1: Selection flowchart for sample code using biometric authentication